Maximally Localized States in Quantum Mechanics with a Modified Commutation Relation to All Orders

-This modification is not unexpected.
+\author{Gl\'auber Carvalho Dorsch and Jos\'e Alexandre Nogueira\ This modification is not unexpected.
 The existence of a minimal length implies in an upper limit to the wave-number $k$, as we have already seen, so that any integral in $k$-space has finite integration limits.
 The same does not happen in momentum space, which is unlimited.
 Therefore, in a change of integration variables from $k$ to $p$, the Jacobian must be a decreasing function that compensates this difference in the integration limits.
+It is this new damping exponential factor in the measure that makes Quantum Field Theories naturally finite in the presence of a minimal length.

 Finding another representation to the Hilbert Space is far from being the only difficulty to be overcome.
-Since the eigenvectors $|x\rangle$ of $\hat{X}$ do not belong to $\mathcal{H}$ anymore, this operator ceases to be an observable, even though it is still hermitean\footnote{An hermitean operator is an observable iff its eigenvectors form a basis of the Hilbert space.}.
+Since the eigenvectors $|x\rangle$ of $\hat{X}$ do not belong to $\mathcal{H}$ anymore, this operator ceases to be an observable, even though it is still hermitean\footnote{An hermitean operator is an observable if its eigenvectors form a basis of the Hilbert space.}.
 This immediately raises questions like: what is the meaning of the expression ``position measurement'' in this formalism (if it still has any meaning, since the operator associated to any measurable quantity must be an observable)?
 And how could we recover information on the propagation of the system in space?
 For example, how could we calculate the probability of finding the system in a certain spatial region?

 These questions cannot simply be ignored and left unanswered, for three main reasons.
 First, because the formalism we now develop must coincide with the results of ordinary QM in the limit $\beta \rightarrow 0$, and, therefore, there must be some notion of spatial localization of the quantum system in this modified QM that, in this limit, gives the definition with which we are familiar.
 Secondly, the value of $\Delta x$ associated to each state plays a central role in our work, since it is through a $\Delta x_{min}$ that we introduce a minimal length in the theory; thus, it is necessary to guarantee that such $\Delta x$ exists, that it makes sense even when $\hat{X}$ ceases to be an observable, and to interpret its physical meaning in this case.
 Finally, because to understand some of the conceptual changes imposed by the existence of a minimal length is precisely one of the goals of this work.